asyncapi/asyncapi-react/README.md

 ## Overview

-A [React](https://reactjs.org/) component for AsyncAPI specification.
+A official [React](https://reactjs.org/) component for AsyncAPI 2.0 specification.
 It allows you to render the documentation of your asynchronous API provided in the AsyncAPI specification format and validate this specification.
 You can fully restyle the component using your own styles.

-> :warning: This package doesn't support AsyncAPI 1.x anymore.
-We recommend to upgrade to the latest AsyncAPI version using the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.
+> **CAUTION**:: This package support only AsyncAPI 2.0 specification.
+If you using 1.x we recommend to upgrade to the latest AsyncAPI version using the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.

 ## Playground